ArenKDesai/Aren-s-Notes/graphics lec.md

 There are seven steps in drawing a basic object:
 1. Making the **Renderer**.
 The developer makes a ```WebGLRenderer``` and passes it the ```domElement```.
 2. Making the **Scene**.
 The developer can just make a ```Scene``` object.
 Three uses a tree-like data structure to hold objects in the scene.
 3. Creating **Geometry**.
-These are collections of triangles in data structures that are d
+These are collections of triangles in data structures that are defined to be efficient on a graphics card.